Do you want to grow the best tomatoes?

 This is a great slicing variety.

-Available in shades of pink, red, black, and yellow, this beefsteak-type is creamy in texture, low in acidity, and high in flavor.
+Available in shades of pink, red, black, and yellow, this beefsteak type is creamy in texture, low in acidity, and high in flavor.
+Fruits can weigh up to two pounds.

-It has a characteristic “potato” leaf that is smooth-edged, rather than a regular serrated leaf.
+It has a characteristic “potato” leaf that is smooth-edged, rather than the usual serrated foliage.

 Maturity varies by type from 70 to 100 days.

-We have the Cherokees to thank for cultivating this beauty over the past century.
+We have the Cherokees to thank for cultivating this beauty over the course of the past century.

 It’s a dynamic bush-style plant with indeterminate fruit production that matures in about 80 days.